ethanm88/ethanm88.github.io/_pages/about.md

 ---

 Hello!
 I am a MSCS student at Georgia Tech where I work on Natural Language Processing (NLP) and am advised by [Prof. Alan Ritter](http://aritter.github.io/).
+I previously graduated from Georgia Tech with a BS in Computer Science.

 I am applying to ML/NLP Ph.D. programs in Fall 2023.

+Feel free to reach me to emendes3[at]gatech.edu.

 Publications
 ======